 Step 1 – Provide your name, surname, contact details and some information about the type and purpose of your Police Check.

 Step 2 – Pay the fees securely online.
-We accept Visa, Mastercad and AMEX.
+We accept Visa, Mastercard and AMEX.

-Step 4 – Scan or take a color photo of the four verification ID Documents requested along with a a selfie.
-Upload the docs online using our easy and intuitive web interface.
+Step 4 – Scan or take a colour photo of the ID Documents requested along with a a selfie of yourself holding any photo ID.
+Upload the documents online using our easy and intuitive web interface or take photos directly from your smartphone.
 Provide your consent and submit the application form.